-Our research shows that messenger RNA (mRNA) levels of five biomarker genes are present at higher levels in urine from patients with, rather than without, bladder cancer.1
+Our research shows that the messenger RNA (mRNA) levels within these five biomarker genes are different in urine from patients with urothelial bladder cancer than those without.1

-It is the quantity of these biomarker genes in relation to each other that we use to calculate a Cxbladder test score.
+It’s the quantity of these biomarker genes in relation to each other that we use to calculate our Cxbladder test scores.

 1 Holyoake A, O’Sullivan P, Pollock R, et al. Development of a multiplex RNA urine test for the detection and stratification of transitional cell carcinoma of the bladder.
 Clin Cancer Res 2008;14:742–9.